 In addition to our minimum University admission requirements, some of our bachelor programs may require applicants to have achieved a higher minimum entry score standard, subject prerequisites, and/or some other additional selection criteria.
 Program admission requirements are reviewed annually.
 The full details of our programs, entry requirements and other relevant information can be found on the program web pages.

-Students who have completed studies in a non-English speaking country are required to satisfy English language proficiency requirements equivalent to IELTS 6.5.
+Students who have completed studies in a non-English speaking country are required to satisfy English language proficiency requirements which at undergraduate level is the completion of an IELTS (Academic) with an overall score of 6.5 or equivalent.

 Bond University admits students into our January, May and September semesters.
-Applications for all programs other than the Medical Program may be lodged directly with the University at any time.
-You can apply now.
+Applications for all programs, other than the Medical Program, may be lodged directly with the University at any time via the Bond University Online Application Form.

-If you are a current Year 12 student and you successfully complete Year 12 with a final score of OP1 to OP5 or equivalent (ATAR 99.95-91.90 or IB 45-34 for admission in Semester 1, 2018), Bond will guarantee you a place in any undergraduate program other than the Medical Program, provided that you also meet that program’s admission requirements.
+Current Year 12 student who successfully complete Year 12 with a final minimum score of OP5 (ATAR 91.00 or IB 33) or equivalent will be guaranteed admission into any undergraduate program other than the Medical Program, provided that any additional admission requirements for that program has also been met.

 Applicants who have completed Year 12 in Australia